odpi/egeria-docs/site/docs/features/metadata-provenance/overview.md

 ## Metadata Collection Identifiers

 In open metadata, each metadata collection has a unique identifier, called the *metadata collection id* and an optional *metadata collection name*.
-When a metadata instance from the collection is shared within the broader open metadata ecosystem, it includes the metadata collection id and metadata collection name in its header.
+When a metadata instance from the metadata collection is shared within the broader open metadata ecosystem, it includes the metadata collection id and metadata collection name in its header.
 This identifies the *home* metadata collection of the metadata instance.

 The metadata instance header also includes a category name that describes how the metadata was introduced into the open metadata ecosystem.
 This category name is called the *Instance Provenance Type* by the [Open Metadata Repository Services (OMRS)](/services/omrs) and *Element Origin* by the [Open Connector Framework (OCF)](/frameworks/ocf/overview) and most of the [Open Metadata Access Services (OMASs)](/services/omas).
 We will use *Element Origin* for the rest of this description since it is the most commonly used name.